arm-university/micro-course/Markdown microcourse v2.md

 **PRO _TIP_**

-**The 'on radio received' event can only be created once due to hardware limitations, to work round this you can simply concatenate (join) your sensor data and send it all once, or use more than one micro:bit.**
+**The 'on radio received' event can only be created once due to hardware limitations.
+To work round this you can simply concatenate (join) your sensor data and send it all once, or use more than one micro:bit.**

 ____